nowane/ecommerce/TESTING.md

 ## Documentation of any open bugs and other things

 - Aware of the fact products.json got commited to GitHub - no user information was committed to GitHub.

+- Uncaught {error: 'idpiframe_initialization_failed', details: 'You have created a new client application that use…i/web/guides/gis-migration) for more information.'}
+details: "You have created a new client application that uses libraries for user authentication or authorization that will soon be deprecated.
+New clients must use the new libraries instead; existing clients must also migrate before these libraries are deprecated.
+See the [Migration Guide](https://developers.google.com/identity/gsi/web/guides/gis-migration) for more information."
+error: "idpiframe_initialization_failed"

+- The Google login functionality is not yet functional due to the following error:
+    "Forbidden (403) - CSRF verification failed.
+Request aborted."

 [Back to table of content](#table-of-content)